 I truly believe that my body changed during and after my pregnancy.
 I had gained 50 pounds and I was no longer able to wear my contacts – my eyes couldn’t handle them anymore they were extremely teary and scratchy when I tried to wear my contacts, even new ones.
 Also, before my pregnancy, I could never wear a watch because they all stopped on me after a day or so.
 After my pregnancy, I found I could wear watches.
 So I know something about my body’s electric or magnetic system changed.
 The lack of sleep for so many months was awful too.
 I was so tired all the time that at one point I thought “how can someone live with so little sleep”.

-I continued to work with little sleep and gained more and more weight as time passed.
+I continued to work with little sleep, no exercise and gained more and more weight as time passed.
 My back pain would get a little better then I would have a setback and it would hurt again.
 This cycle continued for years.
-I also took college courses and finally finished my degree in 1999, after attending 5 colleges and 26 years after I finished my first college year when I was 19.
+I also took college courses and finally finished my degree in 1999.
+This process included attending 5 colleges and 36 years after I finished my first college year when I was 19.

 So here I am today, still diabetic, in my wheelchair and overweight.
 I have a real fear of amputation from my diabetes and stroke from my platelet disorder, so becoming healthier is my priority.

 I welcome your comments and questions.
-Fill free to share below:
+Share this with your friends who also love healthy salads.
+Fill free to leave your comments and questions below:

 This post contains affiliate links, which if clicked on and an item purchased, I receive a small commission (with no increase in cost to you).